Texarkana College Clubs & Organizations

 Black Student Association (BSA)

-The primary purpose of this organization is to provide service to the community.
+The primary purpose of this college organization is to provide service to the community.
 Our goal is to establish awareness of one’s heritage as well as to increase the retention and graduation rates of minority students and to provide leadership training.

 Sponsor: Robert A. Jones